 If people with HIV get treated, they can live long, relatively healthy lives — just as people who have other chronic diseases like diabetes can.
 But, as with diabetes or asthma, there is still no cure for HIV and AIDS.

-The virus is spread through things like:
+The virus is spread through what doctors call "high-risk behaviors," which include things like: